dalmura/infrastructure/sites/indigo/docs/CLUSTER-MGMT-SIDERO.md

 We need to configure the following aspects of the DHCP server to respond with:
 * Hardcoded string the rPi requires "Raspberry Pi Boot" (Option 43)
+* Hardcoded string not strictly required but best practice "PXEClient" (Option 60)
 * IP address of the server to boot from (Option 66)
 * Filename/URL of the file to boot (Option 67)